Samulus/toycaster/notes/kanban.md

 # 🔧 Mechanical

 # ⏲️  In Progress
+> Add test for finding horizontal intersection points
 * Implement the raycasting algorithm
-> Make the separation between map coordinates and player cartesian coordinates more clear
+* Make the separation between map coordinates and player cartesian coordinates more clear

 # ✔️  Done
 * Minimap should keep correct aspect ratio